xtaran/telegram-bot-send-to/README.md

 In a later version there might be a command line option to show the Chat IDs known to the bot.

+The bot scripts in this repository currently has no reply functionality as they are one-shot scripts and no daemons.
+Replying with your "Chat ID" or even the line to add to Xymon's `alerts.cfg` could be an additional feature which might be added as a standalone daemon script later.

 Installation
 ------------